pengshancai/math-lego/README.md

 When I was in my teens, I used to have a big box of Lego.
-Based on thousands of simple Lego pieces,  I build my world of knights, wizards, princesses，pirates and monsters.
+Based on thousands of simple Lego pieces,  I build my world of knights, wizards, princesses，explorers, pirates and monsters.

 Decades later, as a computer science student, I am obsessed with the question:
-Would it be possible to use Python to create a set of Lego pieces, based on which people could easily build more complex and more beautiful patterns.
+Would it be possible to use Python to create a set of Lego pieces, based on which people could easily create complex and beautiful patterns.

-Here, I'd like to present my answer so far.
+I'd like to present my answer so far.

 ### Introduction
 No matter how splendid the Lego world is,